passw0rd/cli/README.md

 ### Create a new passw0rd's application

 To create a new passw0rd application:
 - be sure you're logged in your account.
-To log in the account use the following coomand (2FA is required):
+To log in the account use the following command (2FA is required):

 ```
 ./passw0rd login my@email.com